Code-Institute-Submissions/rita-stu-ms1/README.md

 __<a name="story">User Needs via User Stories</a>__

-Here are nine user stories of potential visitors looking for solutions about growing tomatoes.
+Here are nine user stories of potential visitors looking for solutions about growing tomatoes:

 1. As a user, I want to find information about the best type of tomatoes to grow in my area (re available space, climate, soil, etc) with a view to raising four or five different varities.
 2. A regualr user, I want to know where I can buy good heirloom tomato seeds.